Skip to main content

 Biography

-Emily Lee is a staff scientist and functional group lead in the Early Translation Branch (ETB) within NCATS’ Division of Preclinical Innovation (DPI), where she leads the Advanced Models & Cell Discovery Assay group within the Antiviral Program for Pandemics (APP).
-Additionally, Lee is a senior staff scientist in NCATS’ 3-D Tissue Bioprinting Laboratory.
-She uses her diverse background in virology, high-throughput screening, and induced pluripotent stem cells and primary cells to investigate, evaluate and implement new assay technologies to develop cost-effective physiologically relevant assays, including 3-D organotypic models, for drug discovery and development in the context of viral infections.
+Emily M. Lee, Ph.D., is a staff scientist and functional group lead in the Early Translation Branch (ETB) of NCATS’ Division of Preclinical Innovation (DPI).
+Additionally, she is a senior staff scientist in the center’s 3-D Tissue Bioprinting Laboratory.
+Lee has a diverse background in human disease, high-throughput screening, and induced pluripotent stem cells and primary cells.
+She uses her knowledge to research, assess and apply new assay technologies to develop cost-effective assays that are physiologically relevant.
+These assays include 3-D organotypic models to discover and develop drugs for neurologic disorders, liver disease, and encephalitic viral infections.

-Prior to joining the ETB as a biologist, Lee was a postdoctoral fellow in DPI’s Therapeutic Development Branch, where she developed high-throughput assays for antiviral screening and for rare genetic diseases.
+Prior to joining the ETB as a biologist, Lee was a postdoctoral fellow in DPI’s Therapeutic Development Branch.
+There, she developed high-throughput assays for rare and neglected diseases and for rare genetic diseases.
+These assays included antiviral screening.

-Lee earned her doctorate in cell and molecular biology from the Florida State University, where she worked with Hengli Tang, Ph.D., to study host-pathogen interactions and to identify potential antiviral compounds with a focus on positive-sense RNA viruses belonging to the Flaviviridae family.
+Lee earned her doctorate in cell and molecular biology from Florida State University.
+She worked with Hengli Tang, Ph.D., to study host–pathogen interactions and identify potential antiviral compounds.
+Her efforts focused on positive-sense RNA viruses in the Flaviviridae family.

 Research Topics

-Lee’s research focuses on developing and characterizing physiologically relevant cell-based and tissue-engineered platforms for viral disease modeling and antiviral drug discovery.
-She and her team engage in fast-paced and highly collaborative projects and currently are engaged in projects pertaining to high-impact BSL-2 and BSL-3 viral infections, including SARS-CoV-2 research.
-Lee’s team works closely with members of the APP teams and the 3-D Tissue Bioprinting Program, as well as with academic, government and industry partners.
+Lee’s research focuses on developing and describing cell-based and tissue-engineered platforms for modeling viral diseases and finding antiviral drugs.
+She and her team work closely together on fast-paced projects.
+Their current efforts address high-impact Biosafety Levels (BSL)-2 and BSL-3 viral infections, including SARS-CoV-2.
+Lee’s team also works jointly with members of the 3-D Tissue Bioprinting Program, as well as with academic, government and industry partners.